 The Philosophy of Cyprianism can be employed to enhance one’s creative process.
 There are, in fact, those that only use it for that reason.
 As an artistic discipline, Cyprianism has the potential to help you create a masterpiece by infusing your work with mastery, eroticism and a unique connection to the audience.

-Cyprianism is a great foundation for artistic expression, especially for those that are not afraid to admit the Erotic Force.
-Music, sculpture, painting, flower arranging, dance, drama … if it is devoid of sexuality, it is useless.
+Cyprianism is a great foundation for artistic expression, especially for those that are not afraid to acknowledge the Erotic Force.
+Music, sculpture, painting, flower arranging, dance, drama … if it is devoid of sexuality, it is not Cyprian.
 As acerbic American satirist H.L.
 Mencken famously said, “the great artists of the world are never puritans and seldom even ordinarily respectable.
 No moral man – that is moral in the YMCA sense – has ever painted a picture worth looking at, or written a symphony worth hearing, or a book worth reading.”
 He would agree with Cyprian illustrator Franz von Bayros that we should “always seek out Beauty, and attempt to find it in situations that cannot be mentioned in prudish circles.”